- Calvinists Use The Following Text To Teach Unconditional Election:

 The type of election being addressed in Romans 8 is not a matter of identity, but rather concerns the character, intention, and plan for those who are justified in the sight of God.
 Believers experience fellowship with God.
 Believers are appointed for His glory.
 This process of reconciliation takes place when we first believe (Romans 5:1-2).
 It is a decree to save those who come to Christ by faith.
 These soteriological blessings are categorically applied to all Christians.

 The entire point that the Apostle Paul establishes here is that God works for the good of all who love Him, and that He wields absolute power over everything.
 Nothing is beyond His grasp.
 Nothing is beyond His comprehension.
 Humans having free will does not negate the sovereignty of God.
 We as believers should have great comfort and assurance because of these scriptural truths.
 God does interact with creation.
-He works things to His eternal glory.
+He is working things for good and His glory.